-1. Encourage prompt and regular attendance.
-Please schedule doctor appointments and family vacations so that attendance at school is affected as little as possible.

-- 2. When your student is absent, contact the office before 9:00 a.m. to notify the school of your student's absence that day, the reason for the absence, and the anticipated length of the absence.
-You may also notify your child's teacher concerning the absence, but you should first communicate with the school office. - Request a list of homework assignments on days when it is necessary for your student to be absent from school by calling the office before 9:00 the morning of the absence.
+- 1. Encourage prompt and regular attendance.
+Please schedule doctor appointments and family vacations so that attendance at school is affected as little as possible. - 2.
+When your student is absent, contact the office before 8:30 a.m. to notify the school of your student's absence that day, the reason for the absence, and the anticipated length of the absence. - 3.
+Request a list of homework assignments on days when it is necessary for your student to be absent from school by calling the office before 9:00 the morning of the absence.
 Requests made after 9:00 a.m. cannot be guaranteed.
-Homework will be ready to be picked up in the school office after 2:00 p.m. - 4.
+Classwork will be ready to be picked up in the elementary office after 2:00. - 4.
 Students absent due to illness will have the number of days absent plus one to hand in make-up work.
 Regularly scheduled tests such as spelling, vocabulary, or a test that had been announced prior to the absence, will be given on the day of return to school.
+WORK WILL NOT BE FAXED OR SCANNED.